INTRODUCTION

 3 rows selected.

-This will gives the output based on the column and its lower bound, upperbound.
+the output based on the column which values are not in its lower bound,

 <upper bound>;